cynicsketch/nix-mineral/README.md

   See [nm-overrides.nix](https://github.com/cynicsketch/nix-mineral/blob/main/nm-overrides.nix)

 ## Usage
-Extract the contents of the .zip provided in the releases to /etc/nixos, and import "nix-mineral.nix" into your configuration.
-Edit "nm-overrides.nix" to suit your use case or add the options to your configuration elsewhere, as the defaults are unlikely to be adequate.
+Extract the contents of the .zip provided in the releases to `/etc/nixos`, and import `nix-mineral.nix` into your configuration.
+Edit `nm-overrides.nix` to suit your use case or add the options to your configuration elsewhere, as the defaults are unlikely to be adequate.

 In `configuration.nix`: